 Taking a close look

 The radiator is a simple rectangular block with no rounded edges but I like it because it’s quality is very good.
 The radiators have traditional aluminium fins but very good quality tubes.
 The tubes are sleeved for more protection and they are neither too difficult to bend nor they are very flexible.
-They are intermediate with good amount of length to reach to the front of any case.
+They are intermediate with a good amount of length to reach to the front of any case.

 The CPU block has a large surface area with the copper base that can cover every type of processor for complete dissipation of heat.
 Now, the block has both the contact plate and pump and therefore it’s thick.
 Cooler Master says that it has a dual chamber design and resists corrosion.
 The tubes can be bent moderately in any direction with a little limitation and one cable having 4 pin connector is connected to it that will power up the pump along with the white LED that lits up the Cooler Master Logo.